tameika/github-repo-starring-swift/README.md

 ## Personal Access Tokens

 Most of the API interaction we've been doing so far has been authorized using client IDs and secrets, which lets API calls act on behalf of an **application**.
 For this lab, though, we're going to be starring and unstarring Github repositories, which only makes sense if done on behalf of a **user**.

+"Repository Starring is a feature that lets users bookmark repositories.
+Stars are shown next to repositories to show an approximate level of interest.
+Stars have no effect on notifications or the activity feed." - GitHub.com

 In a few days, we'll see how to do this with OAuth.
 But for now, we're going to use a *personal access token* from Github's website.

 In the settings section of Github's website, go to "Personal access tokens" and then "Generate new token".
 Give the token some name (say, "FIS Labs" or something).
 You then need to specify the permissions you grant someone with this token.
 For this lab, granting just `public_repo` should be sufficient.